 Station

-In the latest upgrade to the camper shack, the Yaesu FT-991A was replaced with a new model Yaesu FT-710 HF/50MHz SDR transceiver paired with a Yaesu ATAS-120A auto-tuning antenna.
-The camper has a one-piece aluminum roof, aluminum frame, and aluminum sides, allowing for a good ground plane for 20 meters and up.
+Since May, 2023 I've been experimenting with various setups in my full-time RV station, an Airstream Flying Cloud 23FBT.
+The latest radio upgrade is a Yaesu FT-710 HF/50MHz SDR transceiver paired with a Yaesu ATAS-120A auto-tuning antenna as the primary setup, with a Yaesu FT-991A as a backup.
+Since the Airstream behaves like a one-piece aluminum twinkie electrically, the body skin makes a nice ground plane for 20 meters and up.
 It has some difficulty tuning on 40 meters, so I will have to work on that, but overall, this setup has been working quite well.
+Power is provided through shore power or the 400Ah of lithium batteries and 500 watts of solar om board.

 Transceivers